yii2mod/yii2-comments/README.md

 1. Manage comments in admin panel:

-- Add following code to admin module section in main config
+- Add the following code to admin module section in main config

   ```php
   'controllerMap' => [